kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 - Consider watching this [introductory video](https://ed.ted.com/lessons/who-was-confucius-bryan-w-van-norden) by Bryan W. Van Norden on Confucius.
 * Bryan W. Van Norden *Introduction to Classical Chinese Philosophy*, pp10-31 (Ch 1 III The Period of the Philosophers, Ch 2), and from Ch 6 Mengzi and Human Nature read only sections 1A1, 1A7, 2A6, 3A3, 6A1-3 [Ebook](https://library.st-andrews.ac.uk/record=b3064595~S5)
 * Philip J. Ivanhoe and Bryan W. Van Norden *Readings in Classical Chinese Philosophy* 2nd Edition, pp1-25 (from Ch 1 The Analects), pp116-151 (Ch 3 Mengzi) [Ebook](https://library.st-andrews.ac.uk/record=b3064596~S5)

-### Bonus Challenge

-Try this text adventure game, with translation exercise "The Hall of Sages," that I created for my nephew as a Christmas puzzle: [http://huginn.net/projects/hall-of-sages/](http://huginn.net/projects/hall-of-sages/).

 ### Elective Reading